AdaptiveCity/acp_server/README.md

 ![Basic ACP Architecture](images/basic_rita_architecture.png)

-So Rita is *modular* and there is no particular limit on the number of modules that can be concurrently supported.
-A production implementation is expected to have hundreds of zones and routes being monitored simultaneously.
+The Adaptive City Platform is *modular* and there is no particular limit on the number of modules that can be concurrently supported.
+A production implementation is expected to have hundreds or thousands of verticles processing data simultaneously.

 ![ACP System Structure](images/rita_system_structure.png)